Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 #### _Special Designs

-**The special designe I made for our `cache.sv` module is that we can output our cache memory wihtin on clock cycle theoretically.
+**The special design I made for our `cache.sv` module is that we can output our cache memory wihtin on clock cycle theoretically.
 Here is how it works.**

 `cache.sv` module will always check if there is cache hit or there is cache miss when the instruction is using M block(to see if the instruction is using M block, we check `ResultSrcM_o`).
 The cache will do data correction when cache miss or data replacement when cache hit in one cycle.
 When cache hit, the data will be able to output within that clock cycle at falling edge.
 If cache missed, the main memory will noticed by the signa cache_hit and the main memory will pass correct data to cache at falling edge, and therefore, the correct cache output will be ready to next stage at next rising edge.
 With my design, even we meet cache missed, the data will still going to be ready at next cycle theoretically.
 But in actual case the main memory will always need more cycle to read out the data depend on what technology it use.
 I will discuess it later.